 Keep walking till you hit Strada General Eremia Grigorescu and then turn right and head southeast down this road.
 This work also by Sweet Damage Crew should be on your left.

-This area is close to Piata Romana metro station – I suggest making a total hipster day of it – after the last work, head back to Strada Polona, and keep walking till you get to Acuarela and Beca’s Kitchen for food and ambience – my Bucharest hipster guide has more about these spots and why you should visit.
+How to get there: This area is close to Piata Romana metro station – I suggest making a total hipster day of it – after the last work, head back to Strada Polona, and keep walking till you get to Acuarela and Beca’s Kitchen for food and ambience – my Bucharest hipster guide has more about these spots and why you should visit.

 There are 2 main works that you want to see along this stretch.
 One is Portuguese artist Vhils work.
 I LOVE his stuff – I caught his exhibition in Belem previously and have also seen his stuff in London, so seeing his work here was pretty exciting!